Sam20B/splitter-page/README.md

 # splitter-page
-This takes the amount to be paid plus the tip and multiplies the amount by the mumber of people
+- Enter the amount to be paid

+- Choose tip - percentage of the amount

+- Enter the number of people purchasing the item

-You can view the page [here](https://sam20b.github.io/splitter-page/splitterPage.html)
+- You can view the page [here](https://sam20b.github.io/splitter-page/splitterPage.html)